-Gardenia is superb in the role as a New York detective.
-He has the timing, grit and intelligence to make his mark.
-Gardenia was twice nominated for Oscars (“Moonstruck” and “Bang the Drum Slowly”) and was also in “The Hustler,” “Skin Deep” and “Heaven Can Wait.”
+- Two-time Oscar nominee Gardenia is superb in the role as a New York detective.
+He has the timing, grit and intelligence to consistently hit his mark.
+Gardenia was nominated for “Moonstruck” and “Bang the Drum Slowly” and was also in “The Hustler,” “Skin Deep” and “Heaven Can Wait.”
 He died of a heart attack in 1992 at 72.

-At 93 minutes “Death Wish” isn’t long, but it conveys more in just over an hour-and-a-half than some films do in two hours.
-I can only imagine that Hollywood was scared in 1974 to acknowledge that Bronson, Margolin, Gardenia (who’d earn nominations later) and Winner actually did competent work and were deserving of Oscar consideration.
+At 93 minutes “Death Wish” isn’t long, but it conveys more in just over an hour-and-a-half than some films do in two or more hours.
+I can only imagine that Hollywood was scared in 1974 to acknowledge that Bronson, Margolin, Gardenia (who’d earn their nominations later) and Winner actually did competent work and were deserving of Oscar consideration.
 Too bad, but politically correct bad ideas are the norm in some circles.

 “Death Wish” made $22 million at the box office on a budget of $3 million and placed outside the top 10 for the year, according to Wiki.
-“Blazing Saddles” (click here for my review) was No. 1 with $119.5 million (no kidding; it is sensationally hilarious).
-Plus, “Death Wish” was the top weekly winner four weeks running in the summer of 1974 and its opening weekend broke the record (over Clint Eastwood’s “Magnum Force” – click here for my review) for first weekend box office by a crime film at $6.9 million, according to Wiki.
+“Blazing Saddles” (click here for my review) was No. 1 with $119.5 million (no kidding at No. 1; it remains sensationally hilarious today).
+Plus, “Death Wish” was the top weekly winner four weeks running in the summer of 1974 and its opening weekend broke the record (over Clint Eastwood’s “Magnum Force” – click here for my review) for first weekend box office at $6.9 million, according to Wiki.
 Here are the other films I’ve reviewed from 1974:

 - Both Goldblum and Denzel Washington (a mugger in an alley) had their first big-screen roles here.
 Washington’s role is uncredited.